timcharper/enelson.github.io/Asynchronous-code-blocks.md

 }
 ```

+## Progressing

 This was a prime candidate for parameterization of behavior.
-I wanted to get rid of the repetative Thread/Runnable code, and allow the user to pass in their controller behavior to a common method.
-So I created an abstract base class that all controllers could extend from, and a shared method that could wrap code into an asycn block:
+I wanted to get rid of the repetitive Thread/Runnable code, and allow the user to pass in their controller behavior to a common method.
+So I created an abstract base class that all controllers could extend from, and a shared method that could wrap code into an async block:

 ```java
 public abstract class BaseController {